uoftgasa/uoftgasa.github.io/markdown/index.md

 Conversely, you may wish to earn additional money on top of the base [funding package](#funding-package).
 Additional TAships may be available for you to take on, but you should consult with your supervisor on whether you are making sufficient research progress to allow more time spent on teaching.
 Note that while students are guaranteed a fall and winter TAship, summer courses are TA'd on a first-come first-served basis, and are a common option for students looking to take on additional TAships.

 ### Courses to TA
 Grad students are typically assigned to astronomy department courses, although you may take on a TAship in another department if one is advertised.
 The undergrad courses that take on TAs are listed below.
-Note that a trailing 'H' in the course code indicates that the course is offered for one semester
+Note that a trailing 'H' in the course code indicates that the course is offered over one semester (Fall, Winter or Summer), while a trailing 'Y' indicates a course takes two semesters to complete (Fall and Winter).

 - AST101H - The Sun and its Neighbours (Fall and Summer)
 	- This course is an introductory astronomy course for non-majors.
 It's a common choice for students looking to fill their science credit requirement during undergrad.
 This and it's counterpart AST201 are the largest offerings from the department.
 The course accepts around 1300 undergrads, and has about 30 TAs.
 TA duties include running tutorials, hosting planetarium shows and observing nights, marking assignments and tests, and answering the student forum.
 There are additional TAs whose primary responsibilities are to divide up marking duties, or develop material for tutorials.
 First year students are usually assigned to AST101 (in the fall) and AST201 (in the winter) for that first year.